 - Use a low-amplitude plate compactor capable of at least a minimum of 4,000 lbf (18 kN) at a frequency of 25 to 50 Hz with a piece of cardboard and carpet strapped to the plate to vibrate the pavers into the sand.
 Always test the compactor in a small area and adjust frequency as required to avoid excessive cracking or breaking.
 Alternatively a rubber mallet can be used to adjust pavers into place.
 Remove any cracked or damaged pavers and replace with new units.

 - Simultaneously spread and sweep dry joint sand into joints continuously until full.
 This will require at least 4 to 6 passes.

 - Cover the laying face or any incomplete areas with plastic sheets overnight to prevent exposed bedding sand from becoming saturated from rainfall.

-- Remove excess sand from the surface when the installation is complete.
+- Remove excess sand from surface when installation is complete.

-- Surface shall be broom cleaned after the removal of excess joint sand.
+- Surface shall be broom cleaned after removal of excess joint sand.

 FIELD QUALITY CONTROL